Estimating Categorical Counterfactuals via Deep Twin Networks: Supplementary Results

 In the German Credit Dataset the treatment is a four-valued variable corresponding to current account status, and the outcome is loan risk.
 The International Stroke Trial database was a large, randomized trial of antithrombotic therapy after stroke onset.
 The treatment is a three-valued variable corresponding to heparin dosage, and the outcome is a three-valued variable corresponding to different levels of patient recovery.
 In both cases we explore semi-synthetic settings, where the treatment and confounders are derived from the original dataset but the outcome is defined in a synthetic fashion.
 Synthetic outcomes allow us to determine the ground truth counterfactuals and probabilities of causation (see \ref{prob_of_causation_def} for definition).
 We also evaluate our algorithm with real world outcome of the German Credit Dataset.

 The Kenyan Water task is to understand whether protecting water springs in Kenya by installing pipes and concrete containers reduced childhood diarrhea, given confounders.
 First, monotonicity is a reasonable assumption here as protecting a spring is not expected to increase the bacterial concentration and hence increase the incidence of diarrhea. \cite{cuellar2020non} reported a low value for Probability of Necessity here---suggesting that children who developed diarrhea after being exposed to a high concentration of bacteria in their drinking water would have contracted the disease regardless.
 However, as there is no ground truth here, further studies reproducing this result with alternate methods are required to gain confidence in \cite{cuellar2020non}'s result.
-We follow the same data processing as in \cite{cuellar2020non}, The Kenyan water dataset originates from \cite{DVN28063_2015} lincenced under a non commercial use clause and with the requirement for secure storage, both conditions have been fulfilled by the authors.
+We follow the exact same data processing as in \cite{cuellar2020non} in order to ensure our results are comparable with literature, The Kenyan water dataset originates from \cite{DVN28063_2015} lincenced under a non commercial use clause and with the requirement for secure storage, both conditions have been fulfilled by the authors.
 The data was preprocessed following \cite{cuellar2020non}.

 For the Twin Mortality data, two versions were used.
 First databases provided by \cite{louizos2017causal} were processed to remove NaNs.
 No further processing was administered.
 This constituted the completely real version of the Twin Mortality dataset.
 However, as both \cite{louizos2017causal} and \cite{yoon2018ganite} process the their data to create a semi-synthetic task, in the spirit of proper comparison we used the data as processed and provided by \cite{yoon2018ganite}, with no additional processing.
+All datasets followed a train-test split of 70-30\%